-We use the PROC LOGISTIC procedure in SAS for the maximum likelihood estimation.
-This method is able to handle both left censoring (loans entering the sample at a later age) and right censoring (loans leaving the sample prematurely, not due to a prepayment or default), using the non-informative censoring assumption.
-In order to generate unbiased delinquency rate plots (as in Figure 1, right panel), we classify prepaid loans as non-delinquent and non-censored, because we know for sure that they will never experience a first-time delinquency.
+We use the PROC LOGISTIC procedure in SAS for the maximum-likelihood estimation.
+This method is able to handle both left censoring (loans entering the sample at a later age) and right censoring (loans leaving the sample prematurely, not due to a prepayment or default), using the noninformative censoring assumption.
+11 In order to generate unbiased delinquency rate plots (as in Figure 1, right panel), we classify prepaid loans as nondelinquent and noncensored, because we know for sure that they will never experience a first-time delinquency.

-Because we include vintage year dummies as covariates we have to restrict the maximum age considered in our analysis to 17 months, the latest age for which we have an observation for the 2007 origination year; the maximum likelihood estimation requires each covariate, including the vintage 2007 dummy, have some dispersion in the covariate values for each age.
-For the adjusted delinquency rate plots viewed at the end of 2005 and 2006 (Figure 5), we restrict the analysis to a maximum age of 11 months.
+Because we include vintage year dummies as covariates, we have to restrict the maximum age considered in our analysis to seventeen months, the latest age for which we have an observation for the 2007 origination year; the maximum-likelihood estimation requires that each covariate, including the vintage 2007 dummy, have some dispersion in the covariate values for each age.
+12 For the adjusted delinquency rate plots viewed at the end of 2005 and 2006 (Figure 5), we restrict the analysis to a maximum age of eleven months.

-3.3 Reported Output
+2.3 Reported output

-The AgeEffect statistic is defined as the proportional odds ratio for first-time delinquency at a particular age t for the average (over the full sample) vector of covariate values at age t, $\bar{x}t$ :
+The AgeEffect statistic is defined as the proportional odds ratio for first-time delinquency at a particular age t for the average (over the full sample) vector of covariate values at age t, \bar{x}t :

-$$AgeEffect_t = exp\left(\alpha_t + \beta' \bar{x}t\right) \tag{6}$$
+$$AgeEffect_t = \exp(\alpha_t + \beta'\bar{x}t). \tag{6}$$